award

 2. The defect must be substantial.

-Minor defects typically don’t fall under the protection of lemon laws.
-In order to determine whether any issues you experience with your vehicle would be considered major or minor, and to navigate the details of any resultant claim, we recommend having the assistance of a qualified attorney.
+Minor defects typically don’t qualify for lemon law protection.
+To determine whether any issues you experience with your vehicle are major or minor, and to navigate the details of any resulting claim, we recommend engaging the assistance of an attorney.

-The defect in the vehicle should manifest within the initial 18 months of purchasing the vehicle or within the first 18,000 miles driven.
-Courts typically consider whichever occurs first when determining the defect date.
+The defect should manifest within the first 18 months of ownership or the first 18,000 miles driven.
+Courts typically consider the first occurrence when determining the defect date.
 Additionally, it’s essential to notify the automobile manufacturer about the defect, and they must have made multiple attempts to rectify it.
 Given the numerous factors and criteria involved in a lawsuit, our lawyers are fully prepared to assist you.

-Are only personal cars covered under lemon law?
+Are only personal cars covered under the lemon law?

 Lemon law typically applies to vehicles used for personal purposes, rather than for business use.
-This implies that if the vehicle was utilized for household tasks, such as commuting to work and transporting family members, it would be eligible under these laws.
+This implies that if the car were utilized for household tasks, such as commuting to work and transporting family members, it would be eligible under these laws.

-Does a business vehicle not fall under lemon law?
+Does a business vehicle not fall underthe lemon law?

 Do I have to arbitrate my lemon law claim?